 Who better to help change this situation than a travel professional?
 As a travel counselor, you encounter the drag on clients’ motivations continually.
 Yet, if the mission of a travel planner is to assist people with achieving their travel ambitions, you have to develop the capacity for recognizing and removing the barriers to travel.

 The travel industry is failing to properly educate the public on the “how” of travel.
 For good historical reasons, the travel profession styled its business model in the fashion of a retail store.
 While that made good sense 40 years ago, that model is antiquated beyond viability today.
-People can buy travel anywhere: there is no need to go to a travel agent for the purchase of travel.
-There is good reason to do so and the tide is turning in favor of the use of a travel professional.
+People can buy travel anywhere: there is no need to go to a travel professional for the purchase of travel.
+The unfortunate circumstances of the past year, however, has turned the tide in favor of the use of a travel professional.
 But where do people go to learn about travel?
 Certainly I can research, Google, and Twitter all day long, but at the end of the day with the vast amounts of information out there, isn’t there a better way to learn about travel?
 What if there were professionals in my neighborhood who taught courses on how to travel well?
 What if there were counselors who, trained in the logistics of travel, made it their business to provide information to their clients?

 I understand not everyone will agree with me.
 I have only recently spoken with travel professionals who questioned the wisdom of allowing the public to know more than they already know about the industry and how to research travel.
 However, today’s consumer wants to feel educated and empowered.
 You can do that for your clients and they will thank you.